Bureaucracy - Procedure, Scale, and the Limits of Flexibility

 Part of a series exploring the systems and ideas that shape modern society.

-Bureaucracy is the system through which large organisations - states, corporations, and institutions - translate decisions into consistent, repeatable action.
+Bureaucracy is the system through which large organisations - states, corporations, and institutions - translate decisions into consistent, repeatable actions.
 It operates through defined roles, formal rules, written records, and strict chains of authority.
 Without it, complex societies couldn't coordinate at scale.
 With it, they often find themselves unable to move when movement really matters.

 The Problem It Was Built to Solve